Susquehanna County residents clash with commissioners

 "Gov. Wolf is absolutely wrong on Susquehanna County," said Rep. Tina Pickett, (R) 110th District.

 "It just makes no logical sense anymore," said State Senator Gene Yaw, (R) 23rd District.
+"The key to this whole thing is logic.
+We will do things, as long as there's logic."

+"People don't trust the wisdom of a state government - a government who reopened Pittsburgh and Allegheny County before Montrose, New Milford, and Great Bend," said State Senator Lisa Baker, (R) 20th District.

 "The reality is he's moving the goalposts.
 And that fuels frustration and people's patience is running very, very thin," said Rep. Jonathan Fritz, (R) 111th District.